-The microbe is nothing, the environment is everything.
+The microbe is nothing, the milieu is everything.
 Of course, this sentence is not true.
-The germ ain’t nothing – but the harmful microbe cannot cause any damage in the basic environment.
+The microbe ain’t nothing – but the harmful microbe cannot cause any damage in the basic milieu.

-Claude Bernard confirmed this research, but added that it was not the microorganisms that were harmful, but the pathological environment.
-Only in this environment could they multiply.
+Claude Bernard confirmed this research, but added that it was not the microorganisms that were harmful, but the pathological milieu.
+Only in this milieu could they multiply.

 In 1916, the microbiologist and zoologist Prof. Enderlein reported on the change and migration of pathological and non-pathological microorganisms.
 This development took place – according to his research – from small viruses to round and rod-shaped bacteria to the appearance of fungi.
 Prof. Enderlein also discovered the Basic Law for the appearance and effect of microorganisms.
 During his investigations he saw that it is mainly the acid or base content of the tissue and the blood that determines what becomes of these microorganisms and the tissue.
 Enderlein also rediscovered what Bernard, Virchow and Pasteur and others knew before him: “The milieu is everything, the microbe is nothing.”
 The same process took place before his eyes as with his predecessors: Diseased areas of the body affected by microorganisms were transformed back into non-pathological ones when the excessively acidic tissue normalized.
 According to Prof. Enderlein, viruses are cell-less, primitive precursors of bacteria.
 After a few months, bacteria were grown from the tobacco mosaic virus.
 In a nutshell, this means: The seeds for the pathogens are finely distributed in tiny specks in the tissue.
 Whether this tissue is healthy or sick depends on our lifestyle, our diet, exercise, thinking and acting.

 Who protects us from poisons?